Admissions

 • Have completed a rigorous baccalaureate degree in a relevant discipline with a minimum grade point average of 3.0 in all courses of record at the undergraduate and graduate level of study.

-• Have earned a master’s degree in a relevant field of study, preferably an M.P.H.
+• Have earned a master’s degree in a relevant field of study, preferably an MPH.
 It is possible, although highly unusual, for a student with an exemplary undergraduate background plus exceptional public health experience to earn admission into the Ph.D. study without a prior graduate degree.
-These students complete both M.P.H. and Ph.D. course requirements during their graduate study at the University of Connecticut.
+These students complete both MPH and Ph.D. course requirements during their graduate study at the University of Connecticut.

 • Show evidence of having completed graduate courses with grades of B or better in at least three of the five core disciplines of public health (Biostatistics, Epidemiology, Behavioral Sciences, Occupational/Environmental Health, and Health Services Administration).
 Exceptional candidates who do not meet this criterion will be considered for admission with the expectation that three to five core discipline courses will be completed for non-degree credit in addition to other credit requirements of the doctoral degree (i.e., credits earned for these pre-requisites will not count against the program credit total).